bluealloy/revm/README.md

 There is public telegram group: https://t.me/+Ig4WDWOzikA3MzA0

-Or if you want to hire me or contact me directly, here is my email: dragan0rakita@gmail.com and telegram: https://t.me/draganrakita
+Or if you want to contact me directly, here is my email: dragan0rakita@gmail.com and telegram: https://t.me/draganrakita